TechnoShed/sql/README.md

 CONPLETELY REWRITTEN

-Application to manage insoections and events of fleet vehicles
+Application to manage inspections and events of fleet vehicles

 The backend databse is a mysql server hosted at TechnoShed